Donald Trump personally sent out an airplane to bring home U.S. military members stranded in Florida.

 The markings of the plane in Stickney’s photo match those of the Trump Shuttle fleet, so the question becomes: Did Trump himself send a Trump Shuttle to retrieve the stranded Marines, or was it procured some other way?

 To arrive at an answer, it’s necessary to go into a bit of the history of Trump Shuttle.
-As we noted previously on another page detailing a similar claim, a July 2015 article in NYC Aviation detailed Trump’s short-lived airline industry involvement, beginning with an entirely separate carrier, Eastern Air Shuttle, which he immediately rebranded with his own name:
+A July 2015 article in NYC Aviation detailed Trump’s short-lived airline industry involvement, beginning with an entirely separate carrier, Eastern Air Shuttle, which he immediately rebranded with his own name:

 CEO Frank Lorenzo … began selling off assets including the prized Shuttle operation.
 Donald Trump placed a winning bid for the Shuttle, its aircraft and landing slots at LaGuardia and National for $380 million dollars that was financed through no less than 22 banks.
 The newly branded Trump Shuttle took the skies on June 7, 1989.